 Erfoud is a largely French-built administrative center and is known for its delightful palm dates.
 Take a look at Erfoud’s quarry, where fossils have been found from the sea that used to lie here.
 Nowadays, the mining of these fossilized rocks is a growing and popular industry in this part of Morocco, and the fossilized rocks excavated here are used to produce beautiful decorative objects ranging from crockery to furniture.

-Upon arrival to Erfoud head south traveling by four-wheel-drive vehicle along the desert dunes to your tented campsite.
-For your final part of your journey to the camp, exchange your four-wheel drive for a more traditional mode of transportation as you cross the final dunes on camelback to reach your camp.
-On arrival, enjoy a reception of mint tea and pastries followed by a sundowner drink in the dunes.
+Upon arrival to Erfoud, we head south traveling by four-wheel-drive vehicle along the desert dunes to your tented campsite.
+For the final part of our journey to the camp, we will exchange our four-wheel drive for a more traditional mode of transportation as we cross the final dunes on camelback to reach our camp.
+On arrival, we will enjoy a reception of mint tea and pastries followed by a sundowner drink in the dunes.

 Overnight Merzouga Luxury Camp